The halcyon days when you could join the NHS Pension Scheme and not look at it until your 60th birthday was in sight are seemingly long gone.

 The current value of your NHS pension, and some of the figures used in the calculations, is shown on your Total Reward Statement (TRS) which is now updated twice a year.
 To access your TRS online, go to www.totalrewardstatements.nhs.uk.

-Using the figures on your TRS, we can project what your pension and any associated tax liability may look like until you retire.
-Is this a crystal ball for your NHS Pension? >
+Using the figures on your TRS and our clever ‘little’ retirement estimation process we can project what your pension and any associated Annual and Lifetime allowance tax liability may look like until you retire.

 Tip 2: Know what else your NHS pension gives you